Sam-Serpoosh/netflix_recommendation_system/README.markdown

 ## Netflix Movie Recommendation System (Netflix Prize)

 This is a movie recommendation system based on **Netflix Prize** contest and the dataset published by Netflix about how users rated different movies in a certain period of time.
-You can read more about the contest at [this Wikipedia Entry](http://en.wikipedia.org/wiki/Netflix_Prize) about it.
+You can read more about the contest at [this Wikipedia Entry](http://en.wikipedia.org/wiki/Netflix_Prize).
 Some information about the data:

 ```
 - Number of users:   480,189